billra/billra.com/docs/colorcube/readme.md

 ## Relationship to HSV and HSB

-This geometric model is the logic behind the HSV and HSB color models used in digital design. **HSV** (Hue, Saturation, Value) and **HSB** (Hue, Saturation, Brightness) are identical concepts under different names, designed to translate the Cartesian coordinates of the RGB cube into a cylindrical system for human use.
+This geometric model reveals the underlying logic behind the HSV and HSB color models used in digital design. **HSV** (Hue, Saturation, Value) and **HSB** (Hue, Saturation, Brightness) are identical concepts under different names, designed to translate the Cartesian coordinates of the RGB cube into a cylindrical system that aligns with human perception.

-The physical layout and controls of this tool map directly to these color models:
+The physical layout and controls of this tool map directly to these color dimensions:

 * **Hue:** The angular direction, or rotation, around the center point.
 Imagine tracing a circle around the white vertex; the position along that circular path, whether pointing toward the red, green, or blue edge, determines the base hue.
 * **Saturation:** The distance from the pure white center.
-Remaining at the center yields zero saturation, while moving toward the outer edges yields maximum saturation.
+Remaining at the center yields zero saturation (grayscale), while moving outward toward the edges yields maximum saturation (pure, vivid color).
-* **Value (or Brightness):** The depth along the intensity ray, which is mapped to the slider.
+* **Value (or Brightness):** The depth along the intensity ray, which is mapped directly to the slider.

-By separating the RGB spectrum into these three dimensions, the software allows artists to say, "I want this direction of color (Hue), this amount of pureness (Saturation), but I just want to scale it down to be darker (Value)."
+By separating the RGB spectrum into these three dimensions, the software allows users to isolate a specific direction of color (Hue) and a specific amount of purity (Saturation), and then use the slider to scale it down uniformly to be darker (Value).